Roadmap

 - apply a refreshed GOV.UK colour palette to all Design System components for a future release

-- work on breaking changes for V6.0.0.
-We plan to include typographic scale enabled by default, iterate the navigation component and remove some deprecations
+- work on breaking changes for v6.0.0 – we plan to include typographic scale enabled by default, iterate the navigation component and remove some deprecated features and options

 Future plans